-“Hello, traveler,” said Malnus.
+“Hello, traveler,” Malnus said.
 “Are you lost?
 This is a place for dwarves, not someone like you, with your blackened stare and tall stature.
 I don’t think you belong here.”

 Therrigg added, “Your dark gaze tells us that you have a menacing purpose for being here and have been lurking in these mountains for several days.
 Yes, we’ve been watching you.
 What are you up to?”

-The Lootian Department of History and Natural Sciences researchers are dedicated to uncovering the rich history and cultural references that make this fantastical realm so unique and enduring.
+NeoWorlder’s Department of History and Natural Sciences researchers are dedicated to uncovering the ancient history and cultural references that make the fantastical realm of the Tale of Mulgarath so captivating and long-lasting.
+Their recent progress in translating the fifth part of the tale provides an insightful look into the protagonist’s journey and the beginning of his path of hatred.